 About Me:

 Born and raised in West Chester, Pennsylvania, I moved to Asheville, North Carolina with the arrival of 2016, shortly after a halfway-successful attempt by my friend and I to bicycle from West Chester to Asheville.
-Music and electricity have been close to my heart since I was young.
-My father was a guitarist and an electronic controls technician.
-The environment of my childhood was full of music and electronics, and I began learning about electronics as early as age 6.
-I began studying drumming in school at age 8.
-I feel lucky that my parents always welcomed my friends and I to practice music at our house, growing up.
-Silent Audio developed organically from these early origins.
-For over two decades, I've been collaborating musically and showing leadership in recording and resolving technical difficulties.
+Music and electricity have been close to my heart forever.
+My parents loved music, and my father was an electronic controls technician and amateur guitarist.
+The environment of my childhood was full of music, instruments, and electronics, so I began learning about them as early as age 6.
+I began studying drumming at age 8.
+I'm grateful that my parents always allowed my friends and I to play live music at our house, growing up.
+Silent Audio developed organically from these origins.
+For over two decades I've been collaborating musically and showing leadership in recording and resolving technical difficulties.

 Here is a cute story: One evening, a neighborhood-friend's father called my parents on the land-line telephone when I was 11 years old, asking if I could come up the street and attempt to repair his home stereo system.
 Upon arrival, I recall the atmosphere in the room was that it seemed a bit odd, to everyone except for him, that a parent-chaperoned 11-year-old has come to fix a grown man's stereo system.
 Nonetheless, I got right to it.
 We found the issue and I knew what was needed, explaining as I worked...
 It became an exciting success!
 We all rejoiced, and listened together for a while.